urbanairship/ruby-library/docs/reports.rst

 .. note::
     precision, start_date, and end_date are optional parameters.
 However, if specifying a date range, precision, start_date and end_date must all be specified.
-Precision can be specified without start_date and end_date.
+Precision can be specified without start_date and end_date but must be a member of ['HOURLY', 'DAILY', 'MONTHLY'].

 Response Report
 ===============